mateuszskoczek/TimetableDesigner/README.md

 <h3 align="center"><b>Advanced school timetable editor, allows you to easily create and manage school timetable.</b></h3>

 <p align="center">Timetable Designer was written in C# and WPF framework.
+App facilitates the creation of school timetables by detecting conflicts between classes at the group, room and teacher levels and by presenting the plan in an accessible form with drag & drop support.
 This project was part of "Individual Project" course at Warsaw University of Technology.</p>

 <p align="center"><img width="50%" src=".gitea/readme/screenshot.png"/></p>